Holly Beckham

 A little easier today, but still too tired to push past the 3.5km mark.

 Today we found got the results of some test from Friday.
-Unfortunately, as suspected, Lily is not responding as well as hoped to her medications.
+Unfortunately, as suspected, our daughter is not responding as well as hoped to her medications.
 Soon we will be adding in a new medication, we hope will help more 🤞🏻.

 Day 7 - 7th September 2025

 Today was hard.
-My legs hurt despite pain relief and Lily had another bad night.
+My legs hurt despite pain relief and our little girl had another bad night.
 I found it so physically and emotionally tough to make it to the minimum 3.5km target I set myself.
 But, we're here and I've made it.
 1 week down, 3 and a bit to go.
 Over 1/4 of the 100km completed 🎉

 Day 6 - 6th September 2025